martinvonz/jj/docs/technical/concurrency.md

 ## Operation log

 The most important piece in the lock-free design is the "operation log".
-That is what allows us to detect and merge concurrent operations.
+That is what allows us to detect and merge divergent operations.

 The operation log is similar to a commit DAG (such as in [Git's object model](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects)),